Paris Saint-Germain youth academy players

-What is PSG's academy philosophy?
+What is PSG's academy identity?

 Paris Saint-Germain’s academy is predicated on local talent.
 In comparison to other elite clubs, they’ve hardly touched other markets (domestic and international) to sign the best young talent.

 PSG have unrivalled access to Paris and the wider Île-de-France region, perhaps the hottest beds of talent in the world currently – along with Rio de Janeiro and London.